bio-tools/biotoolsDocs/curators_guide.rst

 - if you cannot find the right term, request it’s added to EDAM via `GitHub <https://github.com/edamontology/edamontology/issues/new>`_ but first read the guidelines on `how to request a term <http://edamontologydocs.readthedocs.io/en/latest/contributors_guide.html#requests>`_.

 .. attention::
-   - in cases of multiple annotations per field, **do not** specify both a term and it's parent or other ancestor
+   - in cases of multiple annotations per field, you **MUST NOT** specify both a term and it's parent or other ancestor
-   - **do not** use top-level EDAM concepts *e.g.* Topic of "Topic" or Operation of "Operation"
+   - top-level EDAM concepts *e.g.* Topic of "Topic" or Operation of "Operation" **MUST NOT** be used

 .. note::